 If you are in an administrator role, you can also trigger an export through the web interface for FlexNet Manager Suite.

-Navigate to the system menu ( ♥ ▼ in the top right corner) and choose System Settings > Integrations.
+Navigate to the system menu (♥ ▼ in the top right corner), choose System Settings > Integrations and expand the ServiceNow section.